 A substantial part of Forte’s research funding is administered through an annual call for two- or three-year project grants.
 The call welcomes all applications within Forte’s overall responsibilities of health, working life and welfare.
 The purpose of the open call is to enable researchers to analyse and contribute to the understanding of a specific research area or question.
 Projects are prioritised based on the scientific quality and feasibility of the research proposal as well as its potential to achieve societal impact in a short or long term perspective.

-Starting with the 2022 call period, Forte’s annual call for projects grants will be transformed into a one-step process.
-The call opens in December and closes in February each year.
+Starting with the 2022 call period, applications within the annual call for projects grants are assessed in a one-step process.
+In 2023, the call opens in January and closes in February.
 When the call closes, a full application must have been submitted.
 Funding decisions are made in September/October by Forte’s board and project start is January 1 the following year.
 Applications are assessed by ten review panels with different focus areas.

 Other recurring calls for proposals

 The purpose of the network grant is to make it easier for researchers from different disciplines and different parts of the country to collaborate within Forte’s fields of research or coordination areas.
 Grants are awarded for three years and primarily to networks that promote interdisciplinary/multidisciplinary collaborations or networks with the aim of promoting the application/implementation and utilisation of research.
 The networks should have a broad composition in terms of subject expertise, career age and gender.
-The call is open every three years.
+The call is open every three years and the next time is 2024.

 Swedish-language journals within Forte’s areas of responsibility (health, working life and welfare) can apply for grants for editorial work and publishing.
 The purpose of Forte’s journal grant is twofold; namely to support scientific discussion and publication in Swedish within Forte’s areas of responsibility, and to promote the dissemination of scientific information within Forte’s areas of responsibility and coordination — in particular results from research funded by Forte.
-The call is open every three years.
+The call is open every three years and the next time is 2024.
 Applications can only be initiated by individuals responsible for organisational accounts in Prisma, not individual researchers.
 The initiator of the application can then invite a project leader to help fill in the contents of the application.